Hilary Duff Gives Birth: Find Out the Name of Her and Matthew Koma's Second Baby - E! Online

 Earlier on Saturday, Matthew teased the arrival of the couple's newborn on his Instagram Story, where he introduced fans to the family's "new baby"...espresso machine.
 And on Friday, March 26, Hilary wrote on Instagram that Banks was a big sister.

-The actress and Matthew welcomed their first child, whose full name is Violet Banks, in 2018.
+The actress and Matthew welcomed Banks, their first child, in 2018.
 Luca is Hilary's son from her past marriage to Mike Comrie.

 Last October, the couple, who tied the knot in 2019 after several years together, first announced their fam was growing.
 As Matthew so very aptly described on Instagram, "lol quarantine was fun."